AlexKastanek/CS480Kastanek/PA7/README.md

 W - Zoom in
 S - Zoom out

+'+' - Increase simulation speed (no need to hold shift) '-' - Decrease simulation speed

 ## Extra Credit
 This program implements the extra credit portion of the assignment:
 -This program uses a config file called "planetData.txt" located in the assets folder to determine scales for the planets
+-This program allows the user to increase/decrease the simulation speed
+-This program has rings for all planets that have rings (Jupiter, Saturn, Uranus, and Neptune)

 Other items that could be considered for extra credit:
 -Advanced camera controls
 -Correct amount of satellites for each planet
+-Uranus and its rings are on their side